 Several times during the fall semester, worship assistant training is offered for those who would like to minister during the worship service.
 Upon completing the training, leaders are invited to read Scriptures, offer prayers, or help serve Communion during our weekly Sunday service.

 Praise and Worship Team

 Do you love to sing?
 The Praise and Worship Team would love for you to join us!
 We meet weekly for rehearsal and minister in song each Sunday.

 The fellowship/social events coordinator welcomes your assistance in planning the monthly birthday celebrations and one to two community outings per semester.

-Please join us Thursday evenings at 7:30 p.m. in Campion House to read and study God's word, transformational Christian books and to enjoy fellowship with one another.
+Please join us Tuesday evenings at 7:30 p.m. in McCooey Chapel to read and study God's word, transformational Christian books and to enjoy fellowship with one another.
 Come out to receive a blessing and to be a blessing!

 The community gathers together four times per year to enjoy one another's company, typically twice in the fall and twice in the spring.
 Past events have included attending a play, roller skating, fellowshipping with an area college group, movie and game nights and bowling.
 If you would like to participate or assist in the planning, please contact Rev. Coakley for more information.

-Rev. Coakley supports the ALANA community by the ministry of presence, and making contributions to committee work, including serving on the Diversity Leadership Team and Sister to Sister Collaborative.
+Rev. Coakley supports the ALANA community by the ministry of presence, and making contributions to committee work, including serving on the Diversity Leadership Team for four years and cofounding the Sister to Sister Collaborative.